Determine if You’re Eligible for Medicare Coverage

 Which Medicare Plan Are You Eligible For?

-While Medicare Parts A and B are grouped similarly as part of Medicare Parts A and B, Medicare Part C is known separately as Medicare Advantage.
+While Medicare Parts A and B are usually grouped together, Medicare Part C is known separately as Medicare Advantage.
 Medicare Part D is known as Prescription Drug Coverage.

 Medicare Part A: